The refreshing taste of summer, all in a glass! With its fresh and juicy watermelon flavor, this drink is perfect for hot days at the beach.

 Store the Watermelon Water in the refrigerator immediately in a tightly sealed container for up to 3 days.

 I use a 6-quart container for storing leftover cut watermelon in the fridge.
-You can tightly wrap the cut side of the watermelon with plastic wrap and placed it in the fridge with the plastic wrap facing up.
+You can tightly wrap the cut side of the watermelon with plastic wrap and place it in the fridge with the plastic wrap facing up.
 The plastic wrap prevents the surface of the melon from getting mushy.

 No, you do not need to do this.
 However, would you please not waste your time taking seeds out of a watermelon?
 It's beneficial to eat the seeds since they contain magnesium, zinc, and monounsaturated and polyunsaturated fatty acids, which protect against heart attack and stroke.
 The blender pulverizes the seeds, and if any remain, they will be at the bottom of the container.